 We take our customers’ security very seriously, and have extensive experience serving enterprise clients with complex security requirements.
 This page covers key elements of our security policy.
 For a detailed summary, please contact support.

-Roadmunk is certified as ISO 27001 compliant, the world’s leading standard for information security management.
+Roadmunk is certified as ISO/IEC 27001 compliant, the world’s leading standard for information security management.
 In addition to hosting information on AWS, Roadmunk has completed an independent third-party audit of its own management and data systems.
 This audit involves a rigorous review of our technology infrastructure and operational processes, and represents our commitment to customer security on an ongoing basis.

 More information on ISO/IEC 27001 is available here.

 Roadmunk’s physical infrastructure is hosted and managed within Amazon’s secure data centers and leverages Amazon Web Services (AWS) and Amazon Elastic Compute Cloud (EC2) technology.
-The data is physically stored on servers in the United States and backups are completed every 15 minutes and kept for a period of 30 days.
+The data is physically stored on servers in the United States, EU and Australia.
+Backups are completed every 20 minutes and kept for a period of 30 days.

 Amazon continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
 Amazon’s data center operations have been accredited under: